jsgroth/CoffeePSX/README.md

 Not yet implemented:
 * Accurate timing for memory writes (i.e. implementing the CPU write queue)
-* DMA timings and GPU draw timings; right now all DMAs and GPU commands finish instantly from software's perspective
+* More accurate timings for DMA/GPU/MDEC; some games that depend on DMA timing will work but timings are quite inaccurate right now
 * PAL display and video timings; only NTSC is supported right now
 * SPU: Capture buffers, reverb FIR filter
 * Some CD-ROM functionality including infrequently used commands and 8-bit CD-XA audio